 Set of Loudness specs

-EBU R128 is the result of two years of intense work by the audio experts in the EBU PLOUD Group, led by Florian Camerer (ORF).
-The Recommendation is accompanied by specific guidance for short-form content (EBU R128s1), a Loudness Metering specification (EBU Tech 3341), a Loudness Range descriptor (EBU Tech 3342), Loudness test material (various different sequences) Production Guidelines (EBU Tech 3343) and Distribution Guidelines (EBU Tech 3344).
-An EBU Technical Review Article describing the fundamental change in audio in broadcasting is also available: On the way to Loudness Nirvana, as is an article on distribution aspects: Loudness in Distribution.
+EBU R 128 is the result of several years of intense work by the audio experts in the EBU PLOUD Group, led by Florian Camerer (ORF).
+The Recommendation is accompanied by specific guidance for short-form content (EBU R 128s1), a Loudness Metering specification (EBU Tech 3341), a Loudness Range descriptor (EBU Tech 3342), Production Guidelines (EBU Tech 3343) and Distribution & Reproduction Guidelines (EBU Tech 3344).
+An EBU Technical Review Article describing the fundamental change in audio in broadcasting is available: On the way to Loudness Nirvana, as is an article on distribution aspects: Loudness in Distribution.

 Implementers of 'EBU Mode' can use the EBU R 128 logo.
 You can download the logo here - these rules of use apply.
 Many tens of products already support EBU R 128, see the list of implementers supporting EBU R 128 .